pete-hayes/netskope-custom-app-connectors/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | Caltopo  | caltopo.com  |Login, Logout, Import, Export, Print, Search, Create, Delete, Share, Update Share, Delete Share| None |
 | cPanel  | N/A | Login Successful, Login Failure, Logout |- This connector is specific to the cPanel web hosting administrator portal<br>- Edit the CSV and search and replace *.example.com with your FQDN|

+## License
+Licensed under MIT — free to use, modify, and share, with no warranty.

+## Disclaimer
+This project is **not affiliated with or supported by Netskope**.
+It may be incomplete, outdated, or inaccurate.
+Use at your own risk.